Week 40 at a glance

 Call a friend, re-read a favorite novel, go for a walk somewhere green – whatever it takes to help you rest and take your mind off the nerves.

-Your little one will be along to greet you before you know it!
+Your babe will be along to greet you before you know it!